-As with any hardware wallet, make sure you are purchasing through the actual Ellipal website itself or Amazon as they are a verified seller for Ellipal, and never buy second-hand hardware wallets as many users have been separated maliciously from their crypto after realizing the original owner still held the private keys to the wallet.
-Be sure that the foil on the packaging has not been tampered with when you first receive your wallet to ensure that you are the first person opening the packaging.
+As with any hardware wallet, make sure you are purchasing through the actual ELLIPAL website itself or Amazon as they are a verified seller for ELLIPAL, and never buy second-hand hardware wallets as many users have been separated maliciously from their crypto after realizing the original owner still held the private keys to the wallet.

-Ellipal supports an impressive 41 different blockchains and over 10,000 tokens, making the Titan one of the best choices for crypto enthusiasts who want to hold some of the most obscure Altcoins.
+ELLIPAL supports an impressive 46 different blockchains and over 10,000 tokens, making the Titan one of the best choices for crypto enthusiasts who want to hold some of the most obscure Altcoins.

-As the Titan is a mobile wallet with no internet connections, the Titan needs to interact with a users’ mobile device.
+As the Titan is a hardware wallet with no internet connection, the device needs to interact with a user’s mobile device.
 The app is currently available for both Android and Apple.
-Users will need to download the Ellipal App from either the Google Play Store or Apple App store, the Titan will provide a barcode that the user can scan with their mobile when first setting up the Titan to ensure they download the correct app.
+Users will need to download the ELLIPAL App from either the Google Play Store or Apple App store, the Titan will provide a QR code that the user can scan with their mobile when first setting up the device to ensure they download the correct app.